Nataniel-Antosik/Artificial-Intelligence/Evolutionary-Algorithm/README.md

 end while
 ```

 * <b>ffMAX</b> is the expected value of the adaptation/utility function for the solution.
-For the n-hetman problem, it is the smallest number of attacks, that is 0.
+For the n-queens problem, it is the smallest number of attacks, that is 0.
 * <b>genmax</b> - maximum number of evolutionary algorithm steps (generation) 1000
 * <b>crossover(Pn)</b> function changes individuals by exchanging information contained in two randomly selected individuals.